How to Start UPSC Preparation from Scratch?

 UPSC Interview – The final stage of UPSC preparation

 Once you qualify in both the exams then you are called for UPSC Interview.
-This Interview is mostly to check your character, your thought process, your decision-making ability and your wit.
+This Interview is mostly to check your character, your thought process, your decision-making ability, and your wit.

 Strategy for UPSC preparation from Scratch: How to start your UPSC preparation

 Now you are equipped with enough information to start for the UPSC Civil Services Exam.
 Further, let’s see how you should approach exam preparation.
-If you follow these below points then you will be on the way of the kick start off your UPSC Preparation.
+If you follow these below points then you will be on the way the kick start your UPSC Preparation.

 By doing this, you get to know the previous year’s questions and you also understand the pattern.